-- 83. Even the government may lack adequate knowledge of what the security intelligence agencies are doing, and adequate mechanisms for administrative, and budgetary, control over them.
+- 86. Even the government may lack adequate knowledge of what the security intelligence agencies are doing, and adequate mechanisms for administrative, and budgetary, control over them.
 The complexity of modern society means that there are often problems for elected governments in properly steering the work of government departments and administrative agencies in general, let alone in security matters.
 Experts have special knowledge, and government is largely dependent upon these experts.
 In ordinary areas of administration, e.g. education, environmental control etc. various mechanisms exist for improving governmental control over the bureaucracy.
-But the necessary secrecy which surrounds the area of security can make this considerably more difficult. - 84.
+But the necessary secrecy which surrounds the area of security can make this considerably more difficult. - 87.
 The normal legislative mechanisms for controlling the administration work by ensuring accountability of the executive for the actions of the administration.
 These will obviously not function when the executive itself lacks control.
-Even where the executive is in control, the parliament may not have its own sources of information to check on the legitimacy of a particular claim made by the executive, and so it will seldom be in a position to challenge it. - 85.
+Even where the executive is in control, the parliament may not have its own sources of information to check on the legitimacy of a particular claim made by the executive, and so it will seldom be in a position to challenge it. - 88.
 Where the parliament is not in a position to hold the executive accountable, it becomes even more important that the national courts are able to perform this function effectively.
 But, for a variety of reasons the ordinary courts are often in poor position to perform adequately this task in the area of national security.
-18 Unlike other government authorizations to limit human rights, powers granted governments in this area are often wholly discretionary.
+20 Unlike other government authorizations to limit human rights, powers granted governments in this area are often wholly discretionary.
 Useful statutory definitions of what is meant by the term "national security" often do not exist in domestic legal systems, making it very difficult for the judiciary to rule that an exercise of power fell outside the scope of "national security".
-19 Courts may moreover lack the procedural competence (e.g. jurisdictional obstacles) or the will to intervene.
+21 Courts may moreover lack the procedural competence (e.g. jurisdictional obstacles) or the will to intervene.
 Even if they have both, they may feel constrained not to do so.
 They may feel that, constitutionally, this area belongs to the executive.
 Or even if this is not formally so, they may consider that the policy element looms large in national security decision making, outweighing the adjudicative element.
 Or they may reason that they have neither the access to all the relevant information nor the training and experience necessary to evaluate this information properly, if they had it.
 Or they may feel that the public nature of the judicial process is inappropriate for matters which should be kept secret.
-Even if they have the jurisdiction, the competence and the will to intervene, they can only exceptionally act proprio motu and so must usually wait for an appropriate case to present itself. - 86.
+Even if they have the jurisdiction, the competence and the will to intervene, they can only exceptionally act proprio motu and so must usually wait for an appropriate case to present itself. - 89.
 It is particularly important, as regards the limited scope of parliamentary and judicial control, to note the special nature of security intelligence.
 The heart of a security agency is its intelligence files.
 "Hard" data, purely factual information, is insufficient for a security agency, or for that matter, any police organization.
 It also needs to gather speculative intelligence in order to determine which people are, or are probably or possibly, threatening national security.
 This information can be obtained in different ways.
-A large proportion of non-open source internal security information comes from informants.20 Like factual information, such "soft intelligence" can, and must if the agency is to do its job properly, be collated to produce a personality profile of a suspect or an analysis of a suspected activity.
-This means that the filing system must be constructed in such a way as to facilitate linking of information on the same subject matter filed after considerable lapses of time, as well as allowing synthesis of (apparently) unrelated
+A large proportion of non-open source internal security information comes from informants.
+Like factual information, such "soft intelligence" can, and must if the agency is to do its job properly, be collated to produce a personality profile of a suspect or an analysis of a suspected activity.
+This means that the filing system must be

-See below para 124, regarding the ECtHR position on defining national security.
+See below paras 127 and 133, regarding the ECtHR position on defining national security.